-This document provides the initial view of the conceptual overall architecture and model of the Al4Gov platform.
-It highlights the main components, their interconnections, and key capabilities and offers several details regarding the infrastructure and the approach that will be followed for the deployment of the platform.
-Furthermore, the technical partners of the consortium provided the initial set of technical requirements as they were foreseen at this starting phase of the project.
-Additionally, the document outlines a state-of-the-art analysis of the base technology sectors in which the Al4Gov project is involved in, or could possibly be exploited, along with a list of baseline technological tools and solutions that are planned to be incorporated into the overall platform.
-At this initial phase of the project, the outcomes of this deliverable provide a valuable input for the progress of the task that is related to the design of the overall architecture of the platform.
+This document provides the updated view of the conceptual overall architecture and integration approach of the AI4Gov platform.
+It highlights the main components, their interconnections, and key capabilities, and offers details regarding the infrastructure and the approach that will be followed for the deployment of the platform.
+Furthermore, the technical partners of the consortium provided the updated sets of technical requirements as they were foreseen and updated at this phase of the project.
+Additionally, the document outlines a state-of-the-art analysis of the base technology sectors in which the AI4Gov project is involved in, or could possibly be exploited, along with a list of baseline technological tools and solutions that are incorporated into the overall platform.
+At this phase of the project, the outcomes of this deliverable provide a valuable insight for the progress of the tasks that are related to the design of the overall architecture of the platform and its integration.